kcpeppe/microservicepausemodel/README.md

 # microservicepausemodel
 Micro-services pause time model effect on latency

+the models estimates different types of expected latency that a microservices call chain will impose on the application.
+This latency is built in an is in addition to the latency needed to complete each end user request.

 mvn javafx:run <--- runs the currently configured Application

 There are current 4 different applications which will be merged in the future